Neekoh1310/School_District_Analysis/README.md

 # School_District_Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given me the follwing tasks to complete the election audit of a recent local congressional election.
+The school board has notified Maria and her supervisor that the student disctrict analysis file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
+Maria has asked me to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of teh data intact.
+Once I've replaced the math and reading scores, I will repeat the school district analysis to write up a report to describe how these changes affected the overall analysis.
+Here are the steps that I will have to take to complete this analysis.

-1. Calculate the total number of votes cast.
+1. Replace all the Thomas High School 9th Grade math and reading scores to NaNs.
-2. Get a complete list of candidates who received votes.
+2. Subtract these NaN scores from the overall math, reading and both percentages of the grades.
-3. Calculate the total number of votes each candidate received.
+3. Compare the new percentages to the original percentages.
-4. Calculate the percentage of votes each candidate won.
+4. Compare the top 5 and bottom 5 performing schools from the new analysis with the old analysis.
-5. Determine the winner of the election based on popular vote.
+5. Determine and describe the changes that occured by re-running the analysis.

 ## Resources
-- Data Source: election_results.csv
+- Data Sources: schools_complete.csv, students_complete.csv
-- Software: Python 3.6.1, Visual Studio Code, 1.38.1
+- Software: Python 3.6.1, Pandas Dataframe 1.3.4

 ## Summary
 The analysis of the election show that: